20th July 2020

-IRIN News needed to redesign and develop their website so they can aggressively grow their international readership of humanitarian news.
-BLISS provided a powerful, modern Drupal-based solution that has already seen unique visitors grow by 50% and visitor time on site increase by 25%.
+The New Humanitarian needed to redesign and develop their website so they can aggressively grow their international readership of humanitarian news.
+Bliss provided a powerful, modern Drupal-based solution that has already seen unique visitors grow by 50% and visitor time on site increase by 25%.

-IRIN News are one of the world's leading providers of humanitarian news and analysis.
-This year, after 19 years as a project of the United Nations, they established themselves as an independent association, based in Geneva, Switzerland.
+The New Humanitarian is one of the world's leading providers of humanitarian news and analysis.
+After 19 years as a project of the United Nations, they established themselves as an independent association, based in Geneva, Switzerland.

-As part of this restructuring, IRIN News wanted to create a robust news publishing platform to encourage their growth.
-They approached BLISS with a single, clear goal:
+As part of this restructuring, The New Humanitarian wanted to create a robust news publishing platform to encourage their growth.
+They approached Bliss with a single, clear goal:

 "We need to multiply our readership by 10."